mem48/geocompr/main.md

 #>  NA's   :9
 ```

-Although we have only selected one variable for the `summary` command, it also outputs an report on the geometry (we explore such 'attribute operations' in more depth in Chapter \@ref(attr)).
+Although we have only selected one variable for the `summary` command, it also outputs a report on the geometry.
-This is due to the sticky behavior of the geometry columns of **sf** objects (see Chapter \@ref(attr)).
+This demonstrates the 'sticky' behavior of the geometry columns of **sf** objects, meaning the geometry is kept unless the user deliberately removes them, as we'll see in section \@ref(vector-attribute-manipulation).
-Hence, the result provides a quick summary of both the non-spatial and spatial data contained in `world`: the average life expectancy is 73 years (ranging from less than 50 to more than 80 years) across all countries which are represented in the form of `MULTIPOLYGON`s.
+The result provides a quick summary of both the non-spatial and spatial data contained in `world`: the average life expectancy is 73 years (ranging from less than 50 to more than 80 years) across all countries.

-`MULTIPOLYGON`s allow more than one polygon per row (here: country).
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">The word `MULTIPOLYGON` in the summary output above refers to the geometry type of features (countries) in the `world` object.
-This representation is necessary for countries with many islands such as Indonesia and Greece.
+This representation is necessary for countries with islands such as Indonesia and Greece.
+Other geometry types are described in section \@ref(sf_classes).</div>\EndKnitrBlock{rmdnote}

 <!-- TODO: cross-reference section covering CRSs. -->
 It is worth taking a deeper look at the basic behavior and contents of this simple feature object, which can usefully be thought of as a '**S**patial data**F**rame).